lasso-js/lasso/README.md

 # Sample Projects

-* [raptor-samples/optimizer-cli](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-cli): Demonstrates the command-line interface.
+* [raptor-samples/lasso-cli](https://github.com/raptorjs/raptor-samples/tree/master/lasso-cli): Demonstrates the command-line interface.
-* [raptor-samples/optimizer-config](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-config): Demonstrates the usage of a JSON config file.
+* [raptor-samples/lasso-config](https://github.com/raptorjs/raptor-samples/tree/master/lasso-config): Demonstrates the usage of a JSON config file.
-* [raptor-samples/optimizer-async](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-async): Demonstrates asynchronous/lazy dependency loading.
+* [raptor-samples/lasso-async](https://github.com/raptorjs/raptor-samples/tree/master/lasso-async): Demonstrates asynchronous/lazy dependency loading.
-* [raptor-samples/optimizer-js-api](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-js-api): Demonstrates how to use JavaScript API to optimize a page and inject the resulting head and body markup into a page.
+* [raptor-samples/lasso-js-api](https://github.com/raptorjs/raptor-samples/tree/master/lasso-js-api): Demonstrates how to use JavaScript API to optimize a page and inject the resulting head and body markup into a page.
-* [raptor-samples/optimizer-taglib](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-taglib): Demonstrates the use of the optimizer taglib for Marko.
+* [raptor-samples/lasso-taglib](https://github.com/raptorjs/raptor-samples/tree/master/lasso-taglib): Demonstrates the use of the lasso taglib for Marko.
-* [raptor-samples/optimizer-templates](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-templates): Demonstrates the use of rendering the same templates on both the server and the client.
+* [raptor-samples/lasso-templates](https://github.com/raptorjs/raptor-samples/tree/master/lasso-templates): Demonstrates the use of rendering the same templates on both the server and the client.
-* [raptor-samples/optimizer-express](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-express): Demonstrates using the Optimizer at runtime as part of an Express server app.
+* [raptor-samples/lasso-express](https://github.com/raptorjs/raptor-samples/tree/master/lasso-express): Demonstrates using the Optimizer at runtime as part of an Express server app.
-* [raptor-samples/optimizer-code-splitting](https://github.com/raptorjs/raptor-samples/tree/master/optimizer-code-splitting): Demonstrates splitting out dependencies that are common across pages into a separate bundle.
+* [raptor-samples/lasso-code-splitting](https://github.com/raptorjs/raptor-samples/tree/master/lasso-code-splitting): Demonstrates splitting out dependencies that are common across pages into a separate bundle.

 # Discuss